 Function in Summer:

 Nitrogen plays an important role in vegetative growth, protein synthesis and chlorophyll preservation.
-In summer, where it is critical for keeping the leaf functional and photosynthetically active to produce carbohydrates for the free-binding and ripening process of fruits.
+In summer, where it is critical for keeping the leaf functional and photosynthetically active to produce carbohydrates for the free-binding and ripening process of fruits, nitrogen is a key element in mango production.

 Deficiency Symptoms: